MJarosz22/Quizzz/docs/agendas/aganda week 3.7.md

 ## Questions for the TA
 - Is there any team member that is currently 'behind' in terms of contribution?
 - Is individual contribution of all peers starting to get somehow similar during past few weeks?
+- Do we also need to have the game functional locally, or is Gradle bootRun fully-functional sufficient?

 ## Tips and Tops
 To the TA: do you have any tips and tops for us?